-CHD 215.
-SUPERVISED PRACTICAL EXPERIENCE IN EARLY CHILDHOOD EDUCATION (3 credits)

-PREREQUISITE: Permission of the instructor.
+250 CHD 215.
+SUPERVISED PRACTICAL EXPERIENCE IN EARLY CHILDHOOD EDUCATION (3 credits) PREREQUISITE: Permission of the instructor and current tuberculosis clearance.

 This course provides a minimum of 90 hours of hands-on, supervised experience in an approved program for young children.
 Emphasis is placed on performance of daily duties which are assessed by the College's instructor and the cooperating teacher.
-Upon completion students should be able to demonstrate competency in a child care setting.
+Upon completion students should be able to demonstrate competency in a child care setting. t==1